 The Qualcomm Snapdragon 636 chip in the Moto G7 Plus is the next-generation successor to last year’s Snapdragon 630 – and while the naming difference might be slight, Qualcomm suggests a pretty serious 40% boost in performance from the latest version.

-It's a mid-range chip still, so don't go expecting top-end flagship performance.
-However, the Moto G6 Plus already delivered a smooth Android experience and seemed to dodge some of the hitches seen in the lower-powered standard Moto G6 model, so a significantly faster version sounds super promising indeed.
-And it's rocking Android 9 Pie out of the box, too.
+It’s a mid-range chip still, so don’t go expecting top-end flagship performance.
+However, the Moto G6 Plus already delivered a smooth Android experience and seemed to dodge some of the hitches seen in the lower-powered standard Moto G6 model.
+The Moto G7 Plus, meanwhile, can keep better pace with some of the newer, high-performance games – even if you might not be able to play perfectly on high settings (as with PUBG Mobile).
+And it’s rocking Android 9 Pie out of the box, too.

 Battery and perks: More and less

-There's one apparently downgrade on the specs sheet this time around: the Moto G7 Plus has a 3,000mAh battery pack, down from 3,200mAh on the Moto G6 Plus.
-It's entirely possible that software efficiencies will keep the overall uptime about the same, as both are called all-day batteries, but we'd always prefer to have more time away from the charger.
+There’s one notable downgrade on the specs sheet this time around: the Moto G7 Plus has a 3,000mAh battery pack, down from 3,200mAh on the Moto G6 Plus.
+Even so, it’s a good all-day performer.
+In our usage, we’d end most days with a 20-30% charge left following pretty strong usage.

 The new 27W TurboPower charger seems a fair bit faster than last year’s, as well, promising 12 hours of uptime on a 15-minute charge.
 Last year’s fast charging hit about 50% in 30 minutes.

 As for storage, you’ll still get 64GB inside, but now you can add up to a 512GB microSD card, while last year’s microSD capacity topped out at 128GB.